sadiqj/servicecentre/README.md

 When shutting down, ServiceCentre starts at the greatest level and shuts down all services in the level.
 ServiceCentre will proceed shutting down subsequent levels even if some services fail in shutting down.
 At the end of shutdown, if any services did fail to terminate correctly an exception is thrown.

+The set of active services that ServiceCentre needs to manage is specified through a Guice Multibinding of `Set<Service>` annotated with `activeServices`.
+See below for an example.

 ## Some examples

 ### Starting and stopping